 Brush a coat of contact cement on the back of the laminate and the wall using a brush.
-When the contact cement is dry to the touch, press the laminate into place, starting at the bottom, gently bending it as needed to fit over the fixtures as you work upward to the top.
-Bump the surface of the laminate randomly with a rubber mallet to bond it to the MDF.
+When the contact cement is dry to the touch, press the laminate in place, starting at the bottom and gently bending it as needed to fit over the fixtures as you work upward to the top.
+Bump the surface of the laminate randomly with a rubber mallet to bond it to the cement board.

 Apply a bead of color-matched silicone to one seam or joint at a time.
 Smooth the bead into the corner with a wet fingertip.
-Add silicone everywhere the laminate terminates against or wall or ceiling, all the way around the perimeter.
+Add silicone everywhere the laminate terminates against a wall or the ceiling, all the way around the perimeter.